SladeHirschi/resume-project/Readme.md

 ## This is my (work in process) weh app hosted on heroku with a free tier AWS database.

-### Technologies include: React.js • Typescript • Node.js ª MySql
+### Technologies include: React.js • Typescript • Node.js • MySql

 ## Login
 * To login and see my resume info use: